||The museum of Tovste is located at Ukrainska

 remained there until 1989, when some town officials decided

-to use the space as a dwelling for collective farmers.
-A new
+to use that space as accommodation for collective farmers.

 ||The small community centre at Ukrainska